-From our offices in Stafford and Fredericksburg, our attorneys represent criminal, family & military matters throughout Virginia.
+From our offices in Stafford, Fredericksburg, and Manassas, our attorneys represent criminal, family & military matters throughout Virginia.
 We will personally meet with you to let you know what needs to happen to protect your rights.
 Here is a quick overview of some of the areas Williams Stone Carpenter Buczek, PC can help within criminal defense.

 Assault - An assault charge, or physically harming another person potentially leads to unwanted consequences in Virginia.
 We understand incidents happen they may result in an assault charge against you and we are here to assist.
 We can also answer any questions regarding sexual assault or statutory rape charges.

 Drug Charges - Charged with a drug crime in Virginia?
 Call Williams Stone Carpenter Buczek, PC today.
 Arrested for possession, distribution, manufacturing, conspiracy, paraphernalia, cocaine, heroin, marijuana, methamphetamines, prescription drugs or any other type of drug?
 We understand Virginia law associated with drug charges.